graugans/traefik-avahi-helper/README.md

 This is a WIP so please do not expect a working solution.

+## Usage

+The intended use case is to run the Docker Container and provide both the Docker socket and the DBus socket to this container.

+- `/var/run/docker.sock`, is the default Docker socket.
+This can be overwritten with the Environment variable `"DOCKER_HOST": "unix:///var/run/docker-host.sock"`
+- `/var/run/dbus/system_bus_socket`, is the default System DBus socket.

+### Configuration

+The only configuration parameter for the `traefik-avahi-helper` is the environment variable `CNAME_TTL` with a default of `600`.

 ## LICENSE
 This software is released under the Apache-2 license.
 See the [LICENSE](LICENSE) file for details.
 Some of the resources are released under the MIT License.
 Please check the related files.